rhardih/ekill/README.md

 # Changelog

-**1.6**
+**1.5**

+- Added an options page
+- made it possible to store elements a user has removed
+- added permission to access chrome.storage
 - fixed a few issues with the options page not displaying urls nicely
 - made the code smaller
 - fixed issue with ekill breaking pages like youtube or facebook
 - moved from replacing the whole HTML document to the built in remove()

-**1.5**
+- added checking for delayed items
+- changed autoremove-script to work on the entire website instead of just sub-routes

-- Added an options page
+- added a css file for options page
-- made it possible to store elements a user has removed
-- added permission to access chrome.storage
+- made some design pages to the options page to make it work better on firefox

 **1.4**